 Use the following tips so you can walk into your next salary negotiation prepared to fight for what you deserve.

-Figure out your number
+Figure out your salary number

-Give them a range
+Give them a salary range

-Add $10-15k to your minimum number and you have your range.
-So instead of asking for $40,000, ask for $40,000–55,000.
-You might still end up making $40,000 but you also might end up making more than you ever expected!
+Let’s break that down.
+Instead of asking for $40,000 straight (your dream number in this scenario), ask for $40,000–55,000.
+You might still end up making $40,000 but you also might end up making more than you expected!